-This section is used by the utility to record, on the Utility Object Relocation Record form (see Figure 900-18), its decision on how the utility object will be corrected.
+This section is used by the utility to record, on the Utility Object Relocation Record form (see Appendix B), its decision on how the utility object will be corrected.

-- For utility objects that will be relocated outside the Control Zone in compliance with Objective 1 (see 900.03), mark the relocated distance in the Reloc.
-Dist column. - For utility objects that will be corrected with the use of an alternative measure in compliance with Objective 2 (see 900.03), mark the Alternate Measure column. - If mitigation is the alternative measure chosen, justification for the use of mitigation and a plan showing proposed mitigation are required for WSDOT review and approval. - For individual utility Location I Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure, and for which a variance will be requested, mark the LOC I VAR. column.
-Note: Only in extreme cases will a variance be considered. - To be considered for a variance, the utility must submit to WSDOT a request for a variance together with the required justification (see 120.14). - For individual utility Location II Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure and for which a reclassification will be requested, mark the LOC II Reclass. column.
-Note: A reclassification will be considered only in cases where conditions such as right of way width, terrain, or other features make it infeasible to comply with Objectives 1 or 2 (see 900.03).
+- For utility objects that will be relocated outside the Control Zone, (see 900.03), mark the relocated distance in the Reloc.
+Dist column. - For utility objects that will be corrected with the use of an alternative measure, mark the Alternate Measure column. - If mitigation is the alternative measure chosen, justification for the use of mitigation and a plan showing proposed mitigation are required for WSDOT review and approval. - For individual utility Location I Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure, and for which a variance will be requested, mark the LOC I VAR. column. - To be considered for a variance, the utility must submit to WSDOT a request for a variance together with the required justification (see 120.14).

+For individual utility Location II Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure and for which a variance will be requested, mark the "LOC II Variance" column.